-Find out more at www.party.coop or fill in the expression of interest form at https://party.coop/councillors/ Contact our Local Government Officer Emma Hoddinott local@party.coop Support the local co-operative economy This could be supporting your local credit union or looking to rebalance the way the economy works through our ideas on community wealth.
-Preston Council have led the way in working with anchor institutions.
-To find out more read our six steps to community wealth guide: https://party.coop/publication/6-steps-to-build-community-wealth/ Work in a co-operative way - work with and share power with communities.
-Look at ways to empower their local community and help them find answers to local problems.
-That includes things such as transfer of assets to the community, devolving of budgets and participatory budgeting.
-For example, in Lambeth, Councillors created a Young Lambeth Co-op to give young people a voice in commissioning youth services.
-Resources and information The Co-operative Party produces a range of policy documents and practical guides to support the work colleagues in local government, which are free to download: By us, for us: a co-operative agenda for enhanced city and county regions As enhanced powers are transferred to city and country regions, our latest report outlines how co-operators can ensure the new powers reach beyond the town hall and into local communities.
+Find out more at party.coop or fill in the online application form at party.coop/local/apply Contact our Local Government Officer Emma Hoddinott local@party.coop Support the local co-operative economy This could be supporting your local credit union or looking to rebalance the way the economy works through our ideas on community wealth.
+Preston and other councils have led the way in working with anchor institutions.
+To find out more read our six steps to community wealth guide: party.coop/publication/6-steps-to-build-community-wealth/ Work in a co-operative way - work with and share power with communities.
+Co-operative Councillors look at ways to empower their local community and help them find answers to local problems.
+That includes transfer of assets to the community, devolving of budgets and participatory budgeting; giving power from the town hall to a community level.
+RESOURCES AND INFORMATION The Co-operative Party produces a range of policy documents and practical guides to support the work of colleagues in local government, which are free to download: Safer, Stronger Communities Setting out what our co-operative agenda for community safety looks like for Councillors and Police and Crime Commissioners. party.coop/publication/safer-stronger-communities/